r-a-dobson/BIOWELL/README.md

 <!-- badges: end -->

-**Introducing `BIOWELL`: An R package for effortlessly creating and sharing customized surveys that include the BIO-WELL scale**.
+**Introducing `BIOWELL`: An R package for effortlessly creating and sharing customised surveys that include the BIO-WELL scale**.

 The BIO-WELL scale provides an important tool for assessing the **contribution of biodiversity to human wellbeing**.
 The scale was